|

 See Ofcom diversity demands [pdf] from ofcom.org.uk |

 | About this proposal for Baywatch Changing Rooms.
 How is that 'diverse?
-It celebrates the sexuality of the community of people who are
+It celebrates the sexuality of the community of people who are both

-both transgender and gay.
+transgender and gay.
 In particular those who are uncomfortable in their roles as straight men and who fantasise about identifying as gay women . |

 Ofcom boss Sharon White has urged the BBC to lead the way on diversity in a talk at the Westminster Media Forum.
 She spoke as the TV censor published revised guidance for broadcasters on promoting equal employment.
 White told the forum

 that nothing has the power to shape our culture, values and national identity as much as television.
 She said arge numbers of older people, particularly women, say they feel negatively portrayed on screen.
-And of those who come from an ethnic
+And of those who come from an ethnic minority

-minority group, many see themselves portrayed neutrally or negatively.
+group, many see themselves portrayed neutrally or negatively.
 There was an urgent need for broadcasters to reach and reflect every corner of modern Britain, White said.
-To ensure the BBC delivers on screen, Ofcom is launching an
+To ensure the BBC delivers on screen, Ofcom is launching an in-depth

-popular peak-time shows.
+shows.

 Ofcom is requiring the BBC to implement a new Commissioning Code of Practice for diversity, covering both on-screen portrayal and casting, as well as workforce diversity. |